Meadowbrook

 What is the weighted average housing cost based on tenure mix in the suburb of Meadowbrook?

-Considering the housing occupancy patterns, the weighted average monthly housing cost is approximately $1,250.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,250.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,653/month, and renters paying $1,667/month.

 How affordable is housing in the suburb of Meadowbrook relative to local incomes?